13 Horizon architecture

 Code Name Description

-P Partly connected Voids are sometimes connected to each other within the horizon, or continue into neighbouring horizons
+P Partly connected Void spaces are sometimes connected to each other within the horizon, or continue into neighbouring horizons

 C Continuous Void spaces are well connected and form a continuous network

-For detailed assessment, estimate the percentage volume of macropores and micropores separately.
-This will require the use of a magnifier.
+For detailed assessment, count the number of macropores and micropores separately over a minimum area of 100 cm2.
+This may necessitate sampling several peds or small blocks from the target horizon.
+Counting micropores will require the use of a magnifier.

 size example diagram here